 In 1905, François founded Coty S.A.
 (Société Anonyme) in Paris and the following year he established a new retail outlet at 23 Place Vendôme directly across the road from René Lalique at number 24.
 Lalique would soon be developing coordinated packaging designs – bottles, labels and boxes – for Coty perfumes and later for some Coty cosmetics.

 As money poured in, Coty used it to hire salesmen – he had seven selling his products in France by 1907 (Jones, 2010. p.
-31) – and to exert greater control over all aspects of the production of Coty products.
-This involved vertically integrating the entire manufacturing process, including packaging and, to accomplish this, Coty began to buy or lease sites around Paris and establish factories on them.
-The main production site would be at Suresnes-sur-Seine situated just outside of the Bois de Boulogne, an industrial park later known as ‘La Cité des Parfums’.
+31) – and to exert greater control over all aspects of the manufacturing of Coty products.
+This involved vertically integrating the entire production process, including packaging, and to accomplish this Coty began to buy or lease sites around Paris and establish factories on them.
+The main factory would be at Suresnes-sur-Seine situated just outside of the Bois de Boulogne, an industrial park later known as ‘La Cité des Parfums’.

-The Suresnes site was used to make and package perfumes and cosmetics and to house research laboratories and company offices.
-Other Coty factories included glass blowing works at Pantin and Les Lilas; a box and coffret factory at Neuilly-sur-Seine; and a metal and glass finishing plant at Île de Puteaux.
+The Suresnes site made and packaged perfumes and cosmetics and housed research laboratories and the company offices.
+Other Coty factories included glass-blowing works at Pantin and Les Lilas; a box and coffret factory at Neuilly-sur-Seine; and a metal and glass finishing plant at Île de Puteaux.
 Collectively these factories ensured that by the middle of the 1920s Coty had control over most aspects of the production and packaging of its products.